Hawaii Voters, Submit Your Ballot Request NOW for the May 22, 2010 Special Election!

 • From Within the United States: May 15, 2010

-To make sure your ballot arrives by the deadline, vote and return your ballot IMMEDIATELY upon receiving it!
+To make sure your ballot arrives by the deadline, vote and return your ballot IMMEDIATELY

 If you requested your ballot prior to April 22, 2010, you may use the Federal Write-in Absentee Ballot to vote in this special General Election.
 Everything you need to complete a FWAB is available at www.fvap.gov ; just follow the instructions for using the FWAB in Hawaii.
 The FWAB is also available from your Voting Assistance Officer.
 Vote the FWAB by using the candidate list above.